SovereignCloudStack/gx-credential-generator/README.md

 ### Cloud Service Provider

+#### 1. Create configuration file

 gx-credential-generator requires some configuration options.
 See [configuration](#configuration) section for more details.

+#### 2. Run gx-credential-generator

-1. Create Gaia-X Credential for CSP without specifying a configuration file.
-This implies the default path at /etc/gx-credential-generator/config.yaml, which must exist:
+Create Gaia-X Credential for CSP without specifying a configuration file.
+This implies the default path at `/etc/gx-credential-generator/config.yaml`, which must exist:

 ```commandline
 python3 -m generator.cli csp
 ```
 Gaia-X terms and conditions are prompt and you are asked to agree to them.
-Type 'y' to agree or 'no' to not agree.
+Type 'y' to agree or 'no' to dis-agree.

-**Note**: If you do not agree Gaia-X terms and conditions, process will be aborted and none Gaia-X credential are created.
+**Note**: If you do not agree Gaia-X terms and conditions, process will be aborted and none Gaia-X credential is created.

-Each Gaia-X Credential serialized in [JSON-LD](https://json-ld.org/) and stored in a separate file prefixed as follows:
+Each Gaia-X Credential is serialized in [JSON-LD](https://json-ld.org/) and stored in a separate file prefixed as follows:

 - lp: Gaia-X Credential containing CSP's legal address and headquarter address
-- lrn: Gaia-X Credential for CSP's legal registration number issued by GXDCH Notary Service. gx-credential-generator reaches out to Notary Service automatically.
+- lrn: Gaia-X Credential for CSP's legal registration number issued by GXDCH Notary Service. gx-credential-generator reaches out to Notary Service by itself.
-- tandc: Signed Gaia-X Terms and Conditions
+- tandc: Gaia-X Terms and Conditions signed by CSP
 - vp_csp: Presentation of all Gaia-X Credentials to be sent to GXDCH Compliance Service to assert compliance
-- cs_csp: Compliance Credential for CSP as Gaia-X Legal Person
+- cs_csp: Compliance Credential for CSP as Gaia-X `LegalPerson` issued by GXDCH Compliance Service

-Gaia-X credential files are placed in current working directory, be default.
-To change output director use parameter `--out-dir`:
+Gaia-X Credential files are placed in current working directory, be default.
+To change output directory use parameter `--out-dir`:

 ```commandline
 python3 -m generator.cli csp --out-dir=my-output-dir